UUDigitalHumanitieslab/restframework-rdf/README.md

 ### Running unit tests

 1. Clone this repository
-2. Install the required python packages via `pip install -r requirements.in`
+2. Install the required python packages via `pip install -r requirements.txt`
 3. Make sure your blazegraph server is running (see above).
 4. Run the unit tests with `pytest`.